Today's Racing Tips: Sam Turner's duo of best bets for Sunday

 Horse Racing Tips and Predictions

-Sunday Horse Racing Tips: Ryan sprinter to run like the wind in Southwell 98/1 double
+Sunday Horse Racing Tips: Back the mighty Mouse in Curragh 62/1 double

 -